I would like to segment something significant about financial literacy in this article.

 The New Idea And Its Failure

-The villagers started to follow the decided pattern; the cotton was produced and sent towards the factory for refinement.
+The villagers followed the decided pattern; the cotton was produced and sent towards the factory for refinement.

-The refinement began; the “skilled” technicians tried their part but failed to achieve success.
+The refinement began; the “skilled” technicians tried their part but failed.

 Conditions for the villagers worsened when the cotton reached the market- it was below the expected quality, and customers did not appreciate it.